How Does a Job Interview Work

 Integrating Interview Readiness With Career Mobility

-Your career ambition may include international moves, expat assignments, or fully remote global roles.
+Your career ambition may include international moves, expatriate assignments, or fully remote global roles.
 Interview preparedness must therefore include mobility planning: immigration status, local market research, and an understanding of tax or social security differences.
 Being able to discuss mobility details clearly reduces employer friction and often accelerates the offer process.

 Tools and Resources That Work

 You can also accelerate progress through targeted one-on-one coaching that aligns your interview responses with your mobility goals and personal roadmap.
-If you want to discuss a plan tailored to your career and relocation ambitions, book a free discovery call with me to map out a clear, time-bound strategy. book a free discovery call

 Templates and Practice Tools